-Recommendation 3 - Continue USG Actions to Support Critical Minerals
+Recommendation 3-Continue USG Actions To Support Critical Minerals broad solutions may be more effective than individual targeting.

-Many of the challenges domestic vanadium producers face are not unique to vanadium; with this investigation the Department has completed Section 232 investigations on four of the 35 critical minerals.
-While the specific challenges of each critical mineral are distinct, many industrial trends are similar and broad solutions may be more effective than individual targeting.
 There are several ongoing and proposed U.S. government actions that support the domestic supply of critical minerals.
 Continuing to pursue these actions will provide necessary support to the domestic vanadium industry as well as to the broader critical minerals sector.